easec/terraform/README.md

 # terraform
-Archive for terraform related stuff, differentcloud providers has different subfolders.
+Archive for terraform related stuff, different cloud providers has different subfolders.

-Using the command git clone https://github.com/easec/terraform at your home folder, to clone these archive.
+Use these command: git clone https://github.com/easec/terraform at your home folder, to clone the archive.

 After cloning, use these command: sudo chmod +x for the different scripts.